Uliseis/Uliseis/README.md

 I am an adventurous computer engineer with a great objective.
 To be the best version of myself and to contribute the greatest possible value to the world.
 Innovation and technologies are my passions.
 ### 👨🏻‍💻 &nbsp;About me

-💡 &nbsp;I like to explore new technologies and develop innovative software!
-I'm really interested in Blockchain Technologies.\
+💡 &nbsp;I like to explore new technologies and develop innovative software.
+I'm really interested in AI, Data Engineering and Blockchain Technologies.\
 🎓 &nbsp;I'm currently studying Computer Engineering at Universidad Politécnica de Madrid (UPM).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Blockchain Transaction Automatization and other new technologies.\
-💬 &nbsp;Feel free to reach out to me for everything you want!\
-✉️ &nbsp;You can send me an email at usbrgr@gmail.com!\
+✉️ &nbsp;You can send me an email at usbrgr@gmail.com .\
 📄 &nbsp;Please have a look at my [LinkedIn Profile](https://www.linkedin.com/in/ulisesbg/) for more details about me.

 <!-- <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/> -->